Shahid: Sikhism

 The word shahid (ਸ਼ਹੀਦ) is also found in Sikhism, a religion founded by Guru Nanak in the northwest part of the Indian subcontinent (now Pakistan and India).
 It means a martyr.

 The term was borrowed from the Islamic culture in Punjab when Sikhism was founded, and before the start of the British Raj it referred to the Sikh people who met death at the hands of oppressors.
 Another related term is shahid-ganj, which means a "place of martyrdom".

 The most discussed shahid in Sikhism have been two of their Gurus, namely Guru Arjan and Guru Tegh Bahadur for defying Islamic rulers and refusing to convert to Islam.
 Guru Arjan was arrested under the orders of the Mughal Emperor Jahangir and asked to convert to Islam.
 He refused, was tortured and executed in 1606 CE.
 Historical records and the Sikh tradition are unclear whether Guru Arjan was executed by drowning or died during torture.
 His martyrdom, that is becoming a shahid, is considered a watershed event in the history of Sikhism.

 Guru Tegh Bahadur's martyrdom resulted from refusing to convert and for resisting the forced conversions of Hindus in Kashmir to Islam because he believed in freedom of conscience and human rights.
 He was publicly beheaded in 1675 on the orders of Mughal emperor Aurangzeb in Delhi.
 Gurudwara Sis Ganj Sahib in Delhi marks the shahid-ganj, or place of execution of the Guru.

-The Sikh have other major pilgrimage sites, such as the shahid-ganj in Sirhind, where two sons of Guru Gobind Singh were bricked alive by Mughal Empire army in retaliation of their father's resistance.
+The Sikh have other major pilgrimage sites, such as the shahid-ganj in Sirhind, where two sons of Guru Gobind Singh were bricked alive by the Mughal Army in retaliation of their father's resistance.
 In Muktsar, near a lake is a shahid-ganj dedicated to forty men who died defending Guru Gobind Singh.

 Modern usage

 In the course of the eighteenth century, there were several wars of independence within the colonial territories of the Muslim World.
 Many of the soldiers who died during these conflicts were given the title shahid upon their burial.
-Various Muslims have died under fascist and communist regimes during the course of the twentieth century and as well as more recent genocides including the Bosnian genocide, Rohingya genocide, and Uyghur genocide.
-Massacres against Muslims have also occurred such as the Christchurch mosque shootings in New Zealand in 2019.

 A Muslim who is killed defending his or her property is considered a martyr.

-For example, in Pakistan and India the word "shaheed" is used to denote martyrs who have died in the way of Islam or in the defence of their nation.
+In Bosnia and Herzegovina

+Bosnians who died during the Bosnian War and the Bosnian genocide are considered martyrs by many due to them being killed for being Muslim.